xmos/lib_board_support/doc/rst/xk_eth_316_dual/hw_eth_316_dual.rst

 A stereo CODEC (TLV320AIC3204), connected to the xcore.ai device via an I²S interface, provides analogue input/output functionality at line level.

-The audio CODEC is are configured by the `xcore.ai` device via an I²C bus.
+The audio CODEC is configured by the `xcore.ai` device via an I²C bus.

 Audio Clocking
 --------------